StevieSimsII/AiNewsDaily/README.md

 # 🤖 AI News Daily - Artificial Intelligence & Machine Learning News Collector

-This project automatically collects the latest news articles related to AI and machine learning from various free RSS feeds, saves them to a CSV file, and presents them in an interactive web application that can be deployed to GitHub Pages.
+This project automatically collects the latest news articles related to AI and machine learning from various free RSS feeds, saves them to a CSV file, and presents them in an interactive web application deployed to GitHub Pages.

 ## Features